 Feeling up to more chopping?
 Instead of coleslaw mix, you can chop cabbage and carrots to make a slaw mix of your own.
 Chopped broccoli stems would also go really well here!

 Any kind of tortilla works, just get the biggest ones you can find.
 I love Mission regular flour wraps.
-The multigrain ones are okay but aren’t ideal because they don’t hold together well at all.
-Gluten-free tortillas are a-ok here too!
+The multigrain ones are okay but aren’t ideal because they don’t hold together as well.
+Gluten-free tortillas are a-ok here, too!

 This is almost a no-cook meal too, and it comes together really fast.
 You should definitely make these wraps when you don’t feel like messing up your whole kitchen, but also need lunches for the week.